ibm-cloud-docs/FileStorage/dr-accessible-primary.md

 ## Starting a failback from a volume to its replica
 {: #failbackfromreplica}

 When your original source volume is repaired, you can start a controlled Failback to your original source volume.

-In a controlled failback:
+In a controlled failback the following steps occur:
 - The acting source volume is taken offline.
 - A snapshot is taken.
 - The replication cycle is completed.